amazonelope/amazonelope/README.md

 👀  -- THREE THINGS  FOR SUCCESS.
 👀       1.
 ADVERTISE!
  👀       2.
 BELIEVE IN IT
-👀         3. uses origin treasury pipeblocks and my own piperat 4145 treasury pipebloks, five opies of each, 100 origin and 50 for my own treasury. gets u clout and status in using the virtual world.
+👀         3. uses origin treasury pipeblocks and my own piperat 4145 treasury pipebloks, five copies of each, 100 origin and 50 for my own treasury. gets u clout and status in using the virtual world.